jjmelliadis/ELK_STACK_PROJECT/README.md

 TODO:
  installs docker.io, pip3, and the docker module.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+(SEE ANSIBLE)